dgasmith/opt_einsum/docs/source/backends.rst

 ``__mul__`` and ``__add__`` dunder methods respectively).
 Use it by supplying ``backend='object'``.

-For example imagine we want to perform a contraction of arrays made up of `sympy <www.sympy.org>`_ symbols:
+For example, imagine we want to perform a contraction of arrays made up of `sympy <www.sympy.org>`_ symbols:

 .. code-block:: python